emazurek/wanderer.github.io/_posts/2014-05-21-using-ethereums-tries-with-node.markdown

 ## Streaming the Trie

 The Last thing we want to do is to read out the entire trie.
 This might be handy for debugging or just poking around for fun.
 To do this we are going to use `streams`.
-If your not familiar with node streams [here](http://nodeschool.io/#stream-adventure) is a really fun place to get stated
+If your not familiar with node streams [here](http://nodeschool.io/#stream-adventure) is a really fun place to get stated.
+Here the on `data` event returns an `object`that has two propeties; the `key` and the `value`.
+Both should be buffers.

 {% highlight javascript %}